CP1404/Practicals/prac_05/README.md

 *You need to complete the tasks and do a **Pull Request** that *mentions* another student to get full marks for this practical.*

-xx Your lecturer may have provided you with details of [whom to mention](https://github.com/CP1404/Starter/wiki/Code-Review-Order), so please follow that.
+Your lecturer may have provided you with [details of whom to mention](https://github.com/CP1404/Starter/wiki/Code-Review-Order), so please follow that.
 Otherwise, follow your lecturer's instructions for whom to mention.

 **Remember**: Sometimes there will be changes to the GitHub website or PyCharm that can mean these instructions